volmaticmw5/password-manager/readme.md

 This project is a free and open source password manager that you can (in the future) host yourself so you don't have to resort to a third party with your precious data.

-Right now its pretty barebones and it only works locally.
-You can export and import passwords, add and edit passwords but that's about it.

 ## Features

 - [x] AES-256 encryption